lsst/dp0_lsst_io/docs/delegate-resources/index.rst

 Participation guidelines
 ========================

-Review the policies that apply to all DP0 delegates.
+Review the policies that apply to all DP0 users.

 .. toctree::
     :maxdepth: 2